Do you know your manners? Are you being polite in Spanish?

 One can say or hear said, "¡Buen provecho!" or just "¡Provecho!" when you're about to start to eat a meal.

 If a prayer is said before the meal, this is said after the "amen".
-If you are in a group gathering, several will say it at the same time.
+If you are in a group gathering, several may say it at the same time.

 If you're in a smaller setting, you can say it, and the other person will say it back or just respond with, "Gracias".
 The equivalent in English is the borrowed French phrase "Bon Appetit".
 It is used daily at any meal.
 If examined precisely, "provecho" is saying,